SharkyZg/FCND-Controls-CPP/writeup.md

 #### 4. Implementation of lateral position control in C++

-Input values for the lateral position control function are desired position, desired velocity, current position, current velocity and feed-forward acceleration.
+Input values for the lateral position controller are desired position, desired velocity, current position, current velocity and feed-forward acceleration.
 All of the input values are in the NED(north-east-down) coordinate system.

-Output of the function are desired horizontal accelerations that serve as an input for the already described `RollPitchControl` function.
+Output of the function are the commanded horizontal accelerations that serve as an input for the already described roll pitch controller.

-To calculate desired horizontal accelerations gain parameters are first converted into V3F format for the position and velocity gains.
+To calculate the commanded horizontal accelerations, the position and the velocity gains gain parameters are first filled into V3F vector, to enable multiplication with the error rates in the same format.

-After that velocity is caped to the maximal allowed XY velocity defined as a parameter in `QuadControlParams.txt`.
+As the next step, commanded velocity is limited to the maximal allowed XY velocity defined in the `QuadControlParams.txt` file as parameter.

-To calculate acceleration increment current position is subtracted from commanded position and the result is multiplied by the `kpPosition` gain.
-Same step has been repeated for the velocity as well and the result of the position and velocity increments have been added to feed forward acceleration.
+To calculate acceleration increment the current position is subtracted from the commanded position and the result is multiplied by the `kpPosition` gain.
+Same step has been repeated for the velocity as well(with the `kpVelocity` gain) and the result of the position and the velocity increments have been added to the feed forward acceleration received as input.

-The resulted acceleration has been caped to the maximal allowed acceleration defined as a parameter in `QuadControlParams.txt`.
+The resulting commanded acceleration has been limited to the maximal allowed acceleration defined as parameter in the `QuadControlParams.txt` file.

 ```cpp
   V3F kpPosition;